World's Largest Energy Event ADIPEC 2024 Opens Monday In Abu Dhabi

-A highlight of this year's ADIPEC is the new AI Zone, Energy^ai (Energy to the Power of AI) by ADNOC, where global technology leaders, including enercap, Accenture, AIQ, Microsoft, and Baker Hughes, will present breakthrough solutions aimed at both meeting the energy needs of AI and reducing emissions for a more sustainable future.
+A highlight of this year's ADIPEC is the new AI Zone, Energy by ADNOC, where global technology leaders, including enercap, Accenture, AIQ, Microsoft, and Baker Hughes, will present breakthrough solutions aimed at both meeting the energy needs of AI and reducing emissions for a more sustainable future.

-This specialised zone includes the Energy^ai (Energy to the Power of AI) Conference, Creative AI Lab, Reskilling Lab, dedicated networking spaces, demo stations, and an immersive AI showcase, offering attendees the opportunity for hands-on interaction with emerging technologies and invaluable industry collaboration.
+This specialised zone includes the Energy Conference, Creative AI Lab, Reskilling Lab, dedicated networking spaces, demo stations, and an immersive AI showcase, offering attendees the opportunity for hands-on interaction with emerging technologies and invaluable industry collaboration.

 ADIPEC's 16-hall exhibition will feature more than 2,200 exhibitors, including 54 national and international oil companies, national energy companies, international energy companies, and 30 country pavilions across four specialised areas: the AI Zone, Decarbonisation Zone, Digitalisation Zone, and Maritime & Logistics Zone.